emrementese/binance-ema/README.md

                         pip install binance-connector

 - You can now download and start using and developing the library.
-- Don't forget to sen message me for any mistake. waiting for your forks and don't forget give star :)
+- Don't forget to sen message me for any mistake.
+Don't forget give star.
+I waiting for your pull requests (Froks) :)

 # License